ctorres014/clean_architecture/README.md

-# clean_architecture
+# Clean Architecture
-This repository contains the assembly of a clean architecture based on good practices
+_This project aims to define a framework architecture on which to develop custom applications combining standards, best practices and a development guide to use .Net_